niumbranco/immunotherapy/README.md

 - A log of passed and failed checks was created

 ### 4. Quality control with fastp
-I ran fastp on all paired-end FASTQ files unsing default settings It cleaned low-quality reads and generated reports.
+I ran fastp on all paired-end FASTQ files using default settings It cleaned low-quality reads and generated reports.